ggreen86/XLSX-Workbook-Class/README.md

 Release 42 is released to add a new method for direct output a table to xlxs file with columns/rows transposed.
 Also, a bug is fixed that caused a loss of formatting for rotated text, vertical & horizontal text cell alignment, cell text indent, and cell text word-wrapping.
 See Release Notes for more information.
 Released with no further beta testing to production.

+I also added a new property, TemporaryPath, that defaults to =SYS(2023).
+You can set this another file location of your choice.
+All the class temporary files will then be written to that location instead of the system TEMP directory.
+I missed adding this to the documentation.

 ## Written By

 Gregory Green